Carbon Monoxide Leak at Hotel Pool Kills Teenage Boy

 When police arrived at the hotel Saturday, carbon monoxide levels were at 800 parts per million in the pool — 16 times the safety limit, NBC News reported.

 Niles Fire Capt.
 Don Wise told reporters the carbon monoxide leak happened as a result of ventilation issues from the hotel’s pool heater.
-Niles Police Chief James Millin told TIME said he could not speak to how the hotel will take steps to prevent future incidents, but hopes they install carbon monoxide detectors throughout the building.
+Niles Police Chief James Millin said he could not speak to how the hotel will take steps to prevent future incidents, but hopes they install carbon monoxide detectors throughout the building.

 Wise told WNDU this incident was one of the worst he’s seen in his 30-year career.